-D. Jockey Health Information System
+C. Jockey Health Information System

-Members, through cooperative efforts with Jockeys' Guild, Inc., shall require participation by members of their jockey colony in the InCompass Solutions' Jockey Health Information System, to the extent it is consistent with HIPAA guidelines, which allows confidential access to a rider's detailed medical records by authorized medical personnel.
+Members, through cooperative efforts with Jockeys' Guild, Inc., shall advocate for participation by members of their jockey colony in the InCompass Solutions' Jockey Health Information System, to the extent it is consistent with HIPAA guidelines, which allows confidential access to a rider's detailed medical records by authorized medical personnel.

-E. Jockey Qualifications
+D. Jockey Qualifications